 Inspection.
-Although Life-Line machines require a minimum of attention in service, they should be inspected at regular intervals to guard against excessive (1) dirt, (2) moisture, (3) friction and (4) vibration, which account for 90 percent of all machine failures.
+Although Life-Line H machines require a minimum of attention in service, they should be inspected at regular intervals to guard against excessive (1) dirt, (2) moisture, (3) friction and (4)

+vibration, which account for 90 percent of all machine failures.

 1. Guard Against Dirt.
 The insulation and mechanical parts of the machine should be kept clean.
-Dust that is free from oil or grease may be removed by wiping with a clean, dry cloth, or preferably, by suction, Dust may be blown from inaccessible parts with clean, dry air, using not more than 30 to 50 pounds pressure.
+Dust that is free from oil or grease may be removed by wiping with a clean, dry cloth, or preferably, by suction.
+Dust may be blown from inaccessible parts with clean, dry air, using not more than 30 to 50 pounds pressure.
 Use care to prevent personal injury from the air hose; use goggles to avoid eye injury from flying particles.

-When grease or oil is present, wipe with a cloth moistened (but not dripping) with a petroleum solvent of a "safety type" such as Stoddard solvent or similar materials available under various trade names.
-When a material is difficult to remove, carbon tetrachloride is more effective than petroleum solvents.
-Wear neoprene gloves to prevent skin irritation when using either petroleum solvents or carbon tetrachloride.
+When grease or oil is present, wipe with a cloth moistened (but not dripping) with a petroleum solvent of a "safety type", such as Stoddard solvent, or similar material.
+Wear suitable gloves to prevent skin irritation.
+Such solvents are flammable, but relatively non-toxic.
+Dry by baking in an oven.
+Check the insulation resistance before returning to service.